 The French first reached North America during the “Age of Discovery” in the fifteenth century.
 This was a time when European explorers were looking for the Northwest Passage, a shorter route to Asia, but instead landed in various sections of North America.
 Among the first French explorers who reached the area was Jacques Cartier.
-He is credited to have laid the original French claim for Canada and named the country after “kanata”, the Huron-Iroquis word for settlement.
+He is credited to have laid the original French claim for Canada and named the country after “kanata,” the Huron-Iroquis word for settlement.

 Jacques Cartier: French explorer who named Canada – Fast Facts.
 History

 Cartier went back to France to report his marvelous discoveries to the King, Francis I. He went on successive expeditions back to the area that is now known as Canada but was unsuccessful in finding the Northwest Passage and gold which he believed to be abundant in the area (particularly in Stadacona, the site of modern-day Quebec).
 In 1608, Samuel de Champlain picked up where Cartier left off.
-Champlain expanded the settlement (what is now Quebec City) and called it “New France”.
+Champlain expanded the settlement (what is now Quebec City) and called it “New France.”
 He did not find gold but found something better.
 He discovered the lucrative fur trade and partnered with Ochasteguin, Chief of the Arendaenronnon Nation of the Wendat Confederacy.
-The next few decades saw the growth of the fur trade as well as the expansion of New France as population grew.
+The next few decades saw the growth of the fur trade as well as the expansion of New France as the population grew.

-Although the British were among the first Europeans to come to Canada, they were not interested in staking claim on the lands, at least at first.
+Although the British were among the first Europeans to come to Canada, they were not interested in staking a claim on the lands, at least at first.
 Like Cartier, they were focused on discovering the Northwest Passage and finding gold.
 Among these explorers were John Cabot in 1497, Martin Frobisher in 1576 and Henry Hudson in 1607.
-However, their explorations helped succeeding English voyagers to lay claim to the fur trading area around Hudson Bay.
+However, their explorations helped succeeding English voyagers to lay claim to the fur-trading area around Hudson Bay.

 By the late 1600s, the British Empire wanted in on the fur trade.
-This became possible because of two Frenchmen and the Cree who sourced thicker beaver pelts in an area farther north.
+This became possible because of two Frenchmen and the Cree, who sourced thicker beaver pelts in an area farther north.
 This led to the birth of the Hudson’s Bay Company.
-Later on, aside from the trading monopoly, the British started to lay claim to more land including Indigenous territory.
+Later on, aside from the trading monopoly, the British started to lay claim to more land, including Indigenous territory.
 By 1759, the British have taken over French settlements along the Atlantic coast.
 Eventually, they took hold of New France.